Back

 Means of contracting

-There are 3 options available: in-house, freelance, and outsource.
+There are 3 options available: in-house, freelance, and outsourced.
 It costs more to maintain in-house teams, but they’re more reliable.
-Contracting freelance or outsource teams, on the other hand, can be helpful when you can’t afford to spend money on workplace perks.
+Contracting freelance or outsourced teams, on the other hand, can be helpful when you can’t afford to spend money on workplace perks.

 The team’s location